The study programme in a nutshell

 Within each course we offer the possibility to add-on extra, non-compulsory subject modules enabling a tailor-made course to suit your interests and specific needs.

 What can you do with it in the future?

-The International Business Studies (IBS) department provides training for Commercial Sales Assistant (Commercieel Medewerker) and Junior Account Manager positions.
-International Business courses are conducted entirely in the English language.
-Both training programs are designed to prepare the individual with a commercial mindset suitable for positions within business-to-business environments, e.g. within wholesale, production or service companies.
+The International Business Studies (IBS) department provides training for (Junior) accountmanager positions.
+Courses are bilingual in English/Dutch.
+Training programs are designed to prepare the individual with a commercial mindset suitable for positions within business-to-business environments, e.g. within wholesale, production or service companies.

-As a Commercial Sales Assistant selling your company’s products or services, you are the source of information via telephone calls with prospective customers.
+As a (Junior) accountmanager, selling your company’s products or services, you are the source of information via telephone calls with prospective customers.
 You are also responsible for the internal order processes and incorporating market research into proposals as and when required by your supervisor.

 The (mandatory) internship element of the course provides the opportunity to become a trainee of an actual company, often with the possibility to be hands-on with the daily tasks, demonstrating and developing skills whilst achieving real-life work experience for the resume!
 The IBS department collaborates with businesses to provide supervision for all internship work placements.

 1. Only companies listed on http://www.stagemarkt.nl/ are approved for our internships.

 2. In order to achieve the EBBD, an internship abroad is required!